Literacy & Art Go Hand-in-Hand

 That some achieve great success, is proof to all that others can achieve it as well.

-one of the art pieces I will be showing at the
+One of the watercolor giclee prints that will be at the ARTSFEST

 Cartoonists Across America are painting a mural in San Bernardino, CA. The mural wraps around all 4 walls at the site of the Original and First Ever McDonald's which is now a McDonald's museum and official stop on Route 66.